rod-meaney/cp-led-matrix/README.md

 * Scrolling Text - part of Display Text / ThreeLines
 * Clock - part of Display Text / ThreeLines
 * Images and animations need to be pre-loaded onto the Pico, but just loading the files using underscores in the filename will have them appear in the options.
 For best results, make them 64 x 32 bit images.
 Lots of websites out there to help you.
-* * Added a feature to roate all the iopages through
+  * Added a feature to rotate all the images through
 * And more, 8 Ball shaker, Word Punch, Up Scroll - play with them and add more!